-The Best Temperature To Set A Thermostat in Summer
+It’s Official—This is the Best Temperature To Set Your Thermostat in Summer

 When summer is in full swing and it’s time to switch on the air conditioning, you may find yourself in one of two camps: Complaining the thermostat setting is too cold, or uncomfortably warm because someone set it too high.